opentext-idol/js-testing-utils/README.md

 * a number of additional Jasmine matchers

 This repo uses git-flow. develop is the development branch. master is the last known good branch.

+##License
+Copyright 2015-2016 Hewlett Packard Enterprise Development LP.

+Licensed under the MIT License (the "License"); you may not use this project except in compliance with the License.